-How to Grow Your Instagram Followers Organically
+10 Tips to Grow Your Instagram Account

 1. Start with Research

 As a professional blogger or Internet marketer, you need to be prepared.
-Just like SEO takes time, and learning Pinterest takes time, and understanding WordPress takes time, getting your head around Instagram can also cause a few headaches.
+Just like SEO takes time, learning Pinterest takes time, and understanding WordPress takes time, getting your head around Instagram can cause a few headaches.

 You also need to work out who your projected audience is.
 Create a virtual profile of the person you want to target and create content with that profile in mind.

-You can do this by analyzing competitors’ accounts and see what type of people engage with their content.
-See what they like most, what they comment on, what they’re saying, etc.
+You can analyze competitors’ accounts and see what type of people engage with their content.
+See what they like most, what they comment on, what they say, etc.